Min1600/E-Commerce-Data/README.md

 ## Background and Overview

 This project looks into E-Commerce data provided by [Olist store](https://www.olist.com/), the data contains information of over 100k products sold from 2016 to 2018 at marketplaces all over Brazil.
-Olist is a Brazillian E-Commerce tech startup, that connects small and medium-sized sellers to major marketplaces like Mercado Livre, Amazon, and Walmart.
+Olist is a Brazillian E-Commerce tech startup that was established in the marketplace in 2016.
+Olits connects small and medium-sized sellers to major marketplaces like Mercado Livre, Amazon, and Walmart.
 Olist helps the Brazillian marketplace manage their business by offering Enterprise Resource Planning (ERP) software, logistics services and financial tools.
-In this project I will analyze the ERP data from Olist mainly focusing on sales, delivery time, product performance and reviews.
+In this project I will analyze the ERP data from their E-Commerce platform mainly focusing on sales, delivery time, product performance and reviews.
+The main goal is to look at the performance of Olist during its first few years in the marketplace to identify potential strategies and operational practices that contributed to Olist’s early success, which could inform future e-commerce business models.

 *Objectives:*